CS2103AUG2016-W09-C3/main/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with
-       the file that contains the data of your previous Address Book folder.<br>
+       the file that contains the data of your previous to do list folder.<br>
        <br>

 **Q**: How do I uninstall ToDoIt?<br>